IBM/video-streaming-developer-docs/README.md

 # Developer Tools

-:construction:A documentation site for IBM Video Streaming APIs, SDKs and use cases - [Preview URL](https://pages.github.ibm.com/ustream-web/developers/) :construction:
+:construction:A documentation site for IBM Video Streaming APIs, SDKs and use cases - [Preview URL](https://ibm.github.io/video-streaming-developer-docs//) :construction:

 ## About

-This site is the redesigned one of the old developer tools site: https://developers.video.ibm.com/

 With this repository Video Streaming developers can easily update their API and SDK documentations.
 The site content is in `mdx` format.